Let me explain…

 It’s because of my personality (& my Christian faith also) that I feel I am now able to try to put on a happier face & try to live life again the best I can (although it’s far from the norm) rather than just being a big ball of pain not taking part in life – like I did at my lowest point after diagnosis.
 It was a dark, dark, time of depression and debilitation that had me give up on life – but I’ve worked so hard to not go back to that place.

-Watch me talk about my experience in this video as I’m interviewed for a project called ‘I AM WARRIOR… MY STORY’ by the company Life Balance Arts.
-Click here for the Full video via Facebook: HELEN’S JOURNEY READS HER SPOKEN WORD ON BEING A CHRONIC ILLNESS WARRIOR & SHARES HER STORY
+Click HERE to watch me talk about my experience in this video as I’m interviewed for a project called ‘I AM WARRIOR… MY STORY’ by Giano Johal.
+Or you can click the following title to watch the Full video on Facebook: HELEN’S JOURNEY READS HER SPOKEN WORD ON BEING A CHRONIC ILLNESS WARRIOR & SHARES HER STORY

 Fibromyalgia – The invisible condition that you or someone you know may be suffering from and need to seek help for!